 To combine multiple conditions, use the AND and OR operators.

 To ensure that the expression runs only when all conditions are met, use the AND operator between the conditions.
 Use the OR operator to let the expression run if one or more conditions are met.

 The following expression displays Developer or EndUser content for Canadian locale.

 A dynamic content filter controls the display of content in the output.
 Add a dynamic content filter and then customize it by adding condition tags.
 The filters are published along with the tagged source content.
-From the published filters displayed in the output, your end-users can select specific filters to view selective content and hide the rest of the content.
+You can use dynamic filters to control the content that appears in the output.
+The resulting output will include only the topics and content that is either untagged or has the selected tags applied.
+The rest of the content which has some other tag applied will be hidden.
 Dynamic content filters facilitate quick retrieval and consumption of specific information, instead of having to go through the entire published content.

 From the Condition Tags panel, drag a tag and drop it in the filter editor panel.

 The tag is removed from the Condition Tags panel and appears in the filter editor panel along with its original group.